seinokatsuhiro/koshucode/INSTALL.md

 Download
 ---------------------------------

-Implementation of a Koshu processor has not released as a software package.
+Implementation of a koshu processor has not released as a software package.
 Please download zipped repository file [`koshucode-master.zip`](https://github.com/seinokatsuhiro/koshucode/archive/master.zip)